Vicomtech/DMD-Driver-Monitoring-Dataset/annotation-tool/README.md

 | When pressed <kbd>Alt Gr</kbd> the tool exists abruptly  | This is caused due to a bug in the capture system dependency used in the tool.
 Please **Don't press** <kbd>Alt Gr</kbd> |

+:warning: If you find any issue with the tool please open a new issue :warning:

 ## License
 Copyright (c) 2020 Vicomtech